Story

 2013

 Knox, K. The Journey of an Artist.
-Art-i-san Workshop, 20–21 July, Fusion Western Sydney.
+Art-i-san workshop, 20–21 July, Fusion Western Sydney.

 2024

-Knox, K. Atmospheric: Greater Blue Mountains (book and e-book).
-Blurb.
+Knox, K. Atmospheric: Greater Blue Mountains.
+Author.

-Knox, K. Atmospheric: An Exhibition (book and e-book).
-Blurb.
+Knox, K. Atmospheric: An Exhibition.
+Author.

 Knox, K. Creation, in Len’s Journal, Volume Four, Issue One, 50–59.